PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ### Entry Deadlines and Key Dates:

--	Submission of entries must be post-marked or delivered by 1/5/2024 （**now changed to 1/12/2024**）to Tualatin River National Wildlife Refuge.
+-	Submission of entries must be post-marked or delivered by 1/20/2025 to Tualatin River National Wildlife Refuge.
 No late entries will be considered.
 Contestants need to fill out [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) and a copy of it is required to submit with the artwork.
 > Attention: Friends of TRNWRC
 > c/o Bonnie Anderson
 >	19255 SW Pacific Hwy
 > Sherwood, OR 97140

--	Judging will occur the week of January 15, 2024
+-	Judging will occur the week of January 27, 2025
 -	After judging, submissions will be displayed in the Visitor Center at Tualatin River NWR (pending the Visitor Center being open)
--	On 1/20/2024 All participants and their guest are invited to a reception at Tualatin River NWR to announce the winners of the contest.
+-	All participants and their guest are invited to a reception at Tualatin River NWR to announce the winners of the contest.
 Original submissions will be picked up at that time and a copy of the winning entries will be displayed in the Refuge Visitor Center.

 ### Contest Rules: